MohdYahyaMahmodi/pulsar-os/README.md

 ## Community

-Join our growing community to stay updated, share your experiences, and connect with other TalkoBrowser OS enthusiasts:
+Join our growing community to stay updated, share your experiences, and connect with other Pulsar OS enthusiasts:

 - [Join our Discord](https://discord.gg/AY7Bk6zgze)
 - [Reddit Community](https://www.reddit.com/r/talkomatic/)

 ## Contributing

-We welcome contributions to the TalkoBrowser OS project!
+We welcome contributions to the Pulsar OS project!
 Whether you're fixing bugs, adding new features, or improving documentation, your help is appreciated.
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

 ## License

-TalkoBrowser OS is open-source software licensed under the MIT License.
+Pulsar OS is open-source software licensed under the MIT License.

 Copyright (c) 2024 Mohd Mohd Mahmodi